 Select Components in the left navigation pane, and then add a Form component to this webpage.

-Select the Use existing option on the right side of your workspace, choose the View Products form for the nwind_products entity, and then set Mode to ReadOnly.
+Select the Use existing option on the right side of your workspace, choose the View Products form for the nwind_products table, and then set Mode to ReadOnly.